2359451d/L4-Project/status_report/status_report.md

 ## Winter semester

-* **Week 1-3**: Setup GitHub repo and meeting pattern & Work on Syntactic Analysis
+* **Week 1-6**: Setup GitHub repo and meeting pattern & Work on Syntactic Analysis
-* **Week 4-6**
-  * looking in the books
-    * *programming language processors in java* and
-    * *introduction to Pascal*
-  * research about other concepts if discovered along the way
+  * basic syntactic analysis was finished
-* **Week 7-8**
+* **Week 7-13**
-  * contextual analysis
+  * partial contextual analysis was finished, but still got several constructs to be implemeted
-  * **week 7** - might mainly focus on research things
-    * if still got time, might do the implementation
-  * **week 8** - implementation
-    * if got time, move to the code generation
-* **Week 9-10**
-  * continue contextual analysis, objectives: implements the simple constructs first
-    * Type Descriptor Design (primitives, array, records, etc.)
-    * Then move to the custom visitor implementation (simple constructs first)
-    * Contextual Analysis Driver
-* **Week 11 [PROJECT WEEK]**
-  * would start working on the status report
-    * if still got things to remain (contextual analysis), continue work on the implementation
-  * if still got time, would start research **code generation & JVM & class files** (would focus on research first, but not very confident about the code generation implementation)
-* **Week 12-13 [PROJECT WEEK]**: Status report submitted.
-  * Try to finalize **Contextual Analysis**
-  * Would have full-time work on the project in week 13, so if able to finish the contextual analysis of the remaining constructs, would start researching about **code generation**
-  * Should almost finalize the **status report** before Friday 17:00 (end of week13 12/17)

-### Winter break
+## Winter break

 * Finalise the contextual analysis for minimum constructs
-* Start working on code generation implementation and researching
-  * JVM things (mainly class files)
+* Start working on code generation implementation and researching JVM things (mainly class files)
-  * possible books for reference:
-    * JVM Specification (JDK11)
-    * Understanding the JVM Advanced Features and Best Practices, Third Edition
-* Figure out a uniform way to write test cases (if it takes too much time, I will leave it for now)
+* Figure out a uniform way to write test cases (if it takes too much time, I will leave it for now) and how to make it automated (providing scripts, setup CI/CD, etc.)
-  * If Junit is enough, would use it
-  * Should also consider how to integrate the validation testing using existing test suites with regression testing
+  * If Junit is enough, would use it.
+Should also consider how to integrate the validation testing using existing test suites with regression testing
-  * and how to make it automated (providing scripts, setup CI/CD, etc.)
-* Extend the project if code generation finished
-  * focus on implementing **other Pascal features** (OO feature etc.)
+* Extend the project if code generation finished focus on implementing **other Pascal features** (OO feature etc.)
-    * Should consider which Pascal dialect to choose (**better a well-documented one, otherwise would confuse**).
-  * might like to research about the **intermediate code optimization**
-  * if got time, I might research more about making a **command-line tool** for usage.
+* if still got time, I might research more about making a **command-line tool** for usage.
 * For dissertation preparation, should learn how to use bib and reference management.
-Otherwise, it seems would be problematic
+Otherwise, it seems problematic